 What does the current planning permission allow and what are the plans to build more floors on the roof?

 The planning consent gives permission to build two more floors.
 We currently have no plans to build above the fourth floor.
 Our present plan is to remove the faulty roof and invest in creating a roof bar and terrace/garden for the public to enjoy the panoramic views of the town.

 We want the Observer Building to be kept sustainably open for the community’s use and thriving going forward, and we have borrowed money from social investment banks to do so.
-Eventually, it might be worth adding two more floors of flats for market rent or sale to clear the debt on the building’s development, to protect the much-loved heritage building and affordable spaces within it for generations to come.

 Who will have access to the roof terrace?